was developed after an original concept of Daniel Quinn's first

 Synergic Morality requires more of us than simply not hurting.
 It requires more of us than

 simply ignoring others.
-It requires us to helpothers — to helpeach other.
+It requires us to help

 prohibition against hurting others.
-He ask all humans to helpeach other.
+He ask all humans to help

 It is the presence of helping.